-Considering the emissions from airports with a correction factor of 25% (which is the share that Ferrovial has on airports in the UK) and taking as the price of carbon 18.30 GBP for electricity emissions (which are 8233 tCO2e) we obtain a financial impact of 150664 GBP.
-We have used 1 euro = 0.8984 GBP
+Considering the emissions from airports with a correction factor of 25% (which is the share that Ferrovial has on airports in the UK) and taking as the price of carbon 18.30 GBP for electricity emissions (which are 1345 tCO2e) we obtain a financial impact of 24614 GBP ( $24614/0.8467 = 29072 \in$ ).
+We have used 1 euro = 0.8467 GBP"

 Ferrovial and HAH staff have been taking part in several workshops and taskforces.
-In 2017, the most important are: - Carbon Reduction Commitment (CRC).
+In 2019 the most important are: - Carbon Reduction Commitment (CRC).
 Ferrovial is ready to leader this trading scheme, and has been supporting the Government expectations on such matter. - HAH is leading the "Green Aviation" initiative and has been working with airlines to publish the road carbon footprint roadmap for sustainable aviation too.
 Trends within aviation sector are aimed at making aircrafts more efficient and fuels less polluting (Singapore Airlines, Airbus, NATs).
 On the other hand there is ambitious environmental planning, focused on reducing the carbon footprint and improving the energy efficiency of airport terminals and facilities.
 Investment in energy efficient technology and sourcing more renewable energy as well as demand management.
-Group staff resources dedicated to taking part in the mentioned committees, taskforces and CRC monitoring: 190,000£ per year Investment in energy efficient technology and energy from renewable sources 117,786,522 £.
-Cost total = 190,000 + 117,786,522 = 117,976,522£ (131,318,479 €) 1 euro = 0.8984 GBP
+Group staff resources dedicated to taking part in the mentioned committees, taskforces and CRC monitoring: 190,000£ per year .Heathrow has been powered by 100% renewable electricity and since June 2018, the heating for Terminal 2 has been provided from either biomass or renewable gas.
+In 2018, 6.3% of the energy we consumed at Heathrow was generated at our Energy Centre using renewable sources.
+The winter of 2018 was colder than previous years which slightly increased the gas and oil consumption for heating in some areas.
+Investment in energy efficient technology and energy from renewable sources 117,786,522 £.
+Cost total = 190,000 + 117,786,522 £ (139,336,863 €) 1 euro = 0.8467 GBP